 But before you’re swayed by any lucrative cashback offers, spend an equal amount of time considering their value over the lifetime of your loan.
-This is because the lenders which offer the best cashback deals often offer the poorest rates, and as you can see, many of these lenders don't make it onto our table.
+This is because the lenders which offer the best cashback deals often offer the poorest rates.

 It also hardly goes without saying that the above-quoted rates are variable, so will be subject to change.
 This means that the cost of your monthly repayments could go up, or down, over the course of your mortgage depending on whether interest rates rise or fall.